There are so many fun things to do in Pigeon Forge, Tennessee, no matter your interests.

-Below we have a list of 16 things to do in Pigeon Forge, Tennessee.
-If it’s good enough for The King of Rock n’ roll, it’s good enough for you and your family!
-Trust us, when it comes to Pigeon Forge, you just “can’t help falling in love…”
+Below we have a list of the best places to visit in Pigeon Forge.
+If it’s good enough for The King of Rock n’ Roll, it’s good enough for you and your family!
+Trust us, when it comes to this quaint, mountain town, you just “can’t help falling in love…”

 Visit Old Mill Square